lijie-hu/lijie-hu.github.io/_pages/about.md

 <hr />

 # 🔥 News
+- *2025.01*: &nbsp;🎉 Our paper "Mechanistic Unveiling of Transformer Circuits: Self-Influence as a Key to Model Reasoning" has been accepted at Findings of the 2025 Annual Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics (NAACL 2025 Findings)!
+- *2025.01*: &nbsp;🎉 Our paper "Backdooring Vision-Language Models with Out-Of-Distribution Data" has been accepted at The 13th International Conference on Learning Representations (ICLR 2025)!
 - *2025.01*: &nbsp;🎉 Two papers are selected as Oral Presentation in AAAI 2025, see you in Philadelphia!
 - *2025.01*: &nbsp;🎉 I gave a talk at the Chinese University of Hong Kong, Shenzhen.
 - *2024.12*: &nbsp;🎉 I gave a talk at Shanghai Jiao Tong University, Harbin Institute of Technology (Shenzhen), and Beihang University.